All You Need to Know About UV Air Purifiers and Filter Types

 - Activated Carbon Filters: Carbon is common in water purifiers, so it stands to reason that it can help air purification, too.
 Porous carbon works to trap gasses and odors passing through it in order to remove particulates from the air.

-- Basic/HEPA Filters: These are the most common type of air filter, often made from fiberglass, foam, cotton, or other particle-trapping materials.
+- Basic/HEPA Filters: These are the most common type of air filters, often made from fiberglass, foam, cotton, or other particle-trapping materials.
 As the air passes through a free-standing model or your HVAC system, air particles get trapped.
 Once the filter fills up, it is time to change it.
 A filters MERV rating determines how well it can filter particulates or for how long.

 - UV Light: As mentioned, UV lights worked as a germicide to stop viruses from reproducing.
 You can install it into your HVAC system and work well in tandem with other types of air filters.

-While some suggest changing your filter every month, you may not have to depending on the level of particulates in your indoor space and quality of your air purifier.
+While some suggest changing your filter every month, you may not have to depend on the level of particulates in your indoor space and quality of your air purifier.
 Be sure to consult the product handbook or a professional with your questions.

 Invest in a UV Air Purifier to Improve Your Air Quality